 Nearest Metro Station – Santiago Bernabéu

 For any football visitor to Madrid, a trip to the Bernabéu is still likely to be at the top of the to-do list despite the recent rise of their very noisy neighbours.
-This after all, is arguably the biggest football club in the world and they are way out on their own as the most successful team in the history of the European Cup/Champions League with 13 titles.
+This after all, is arguably the biggest football club in the world and they are way out on their own as the most successful team in the history of the European Cup/Champions League with 14 titles, the most recent of which came in 2022.

 Their home is found in an affluent northern area of Madrid and is easily reached from the centre.
 The Bernabéu has its own metro station and lies right on one of the city’s main thoroughfares – the famous Paseo de la Castellana.